Foundation Diet and Health

 On average, we need about 2 g of LA and ALA per day from which a healthy body also produces EPA and DHA, etc.

-Chickpea flour is flour made from finely ground chickpeas, which can be used to make various gluten-free doughs, among other things.
-Flour made from raw chickpeas should not be eaten raw , whereas roasted flour is suitable for use in raw dishes.
+Chickpea flour is the flour made from finely ground chickpeas, which can be used to make various gluten-free doughs.
+Flour made from raw chickpeas should not be eaten raw, whereas roasted flour is suitable for processing raw dishes.
 Organic quality is preferable.

 Use in the kitchen